DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 * Appointments will be cancelled if student does not show up 10 minutes into their appointment time and the rest of the student's appointments for the week will be cancelled

 **Approved Materials**
 Students are responsible for providing their own material for cutting and it must have the original material label / sticker.
-Material must be under 32" x 20" x ¼" max.
+Material must be under 32 in x 20 in x ¼ in max.

-* Chipboard
+* Acrylic
 * Basswood
-* Acrylic
+* Chipboard
 * Matte Board
 * Museum Board
 * Paper